Chris Taylor Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have the 16th-ranked team ERA across all MLB pitching staffs (4.37).
+- The Padres' 4.27 team ERA ranks 14th across all MLB pitching staffs.

-- Padres pitchers combine to surrender 40 total home runs at a rate of 1.3 per game (to rank 20th in baseball).
+- Padres pitchers combine to rank 19th in baseball in home runs surrendered (40 total, 1.2 per game).

-- The Padres are sending Darvish (1-2) out for his sixth start of the season.
-He is 1-2 with a 3.60 ERA and 34 strikeouts through 30 2/3 innings pitched.
+- The Padres are sending Snell (1-4) out for his seventh start of the season.
+He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.

-- The right-hander last pitched on Sunday against the San Francisco Giants, when he threw six innings, allowing four earned runs while giving up nine hits.
+- In his most recent appearance on Tuesday, the lefty went six innings against the Cincinnati Reds, giving up three earned runs while surrendering eight hits.

-- The 36-year-old has a 3.60 ERA and 10.2 strikeouts per nine innings across five games this season, while allowing a batting average of .229 to his opponents.
+- The 30-year-old has put up a 5.59 ERA and 10.2 strikeouts per nine innings in six games this season, while giving up a batting average of .284 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.